expertiza/expertiza/README.md

 Please do no go crazy changing old code to match these guidelines; it will just create lots of potential merge conflicts.
 Applying style guidelines to code you add and modify is good enough. :-)

+Two New Files are Added:
+spec/models/due_date_spec.rb (11 new test cases created)
+spec/helpers/deadline_helper_spec.rb (5 new test cases created)

+We have implemented the changes as suggested by code climate in: app/models/due_date.rb app/helpers/deadline_helper.rb

+To run the test cases created in the two rspec file, go to the home directory and type the following: rspec spec/models/due_date_spec.rb rspec spec/models/deadline_helper_spec.rb